5 Cons of Listing Investment Property With a Realtor

 Another issue you can encounter if you list your investment property with a realtor is that they list the property at the wrong price.

 - Overprice: The realtor may price your property above the true market value of the property.
 Many realtors do this to give some wiggle room for negotiations.
 However, if the listing price is too high above market value, prospective buyers may not even bother viewing the property.
 The longer the property sits on the market, the staler the listing gets and you may have a harder time finding a buyer without significantly lowering the price.

-Especially with the large commission that a realtor commands, you expect them to accurately price your property.
+Considering the large commission that a realtor commands, you would expect them to accurately price your property.
 Inaccurate pricing that could affect your profit is one negative of hiring a realtor.

 May Not Have Expertise With Investment Property